Last Modified: 12/5/2018 Location: FL, PR, USVI Business: Part A, Part B

 • Instructions on how to submit the documentation

 All initial additional documentation request (ADR) letters are sent to the correspondence address on file with Medicare.
-Information on how to provide address updates to First Coast, please see MLN Matters® article SE1617 CERT provider website at https://www.certprovider.com/ .
+Information on how to provide address updates to First Coast, please see MLN Matters® article SE1617 or the CERT provider website at https://www.certprovider.com/ .

 What you need to do